-Hit and Run Auto Accident Attorneys Protecting the Rights of the Injured
+Hit and Run Accident Attorneys in Nashville

 Do you find yourself feeling surprised when you hear about a hit and run accident on the news when the driver actually remains at the scene?
 Perhaps it is because it is rare.
 In the major cities across the United States hit and run accidents are on the rise.
 The NHTSA reports that there were 1,449 fatal hit and run motor vehicle accidents in 2011, the most up-to-date information available.

 At the Rocky McElhaney Law Firm we are here to help you obtain justice when you have been injured in an accident where the other driver fled the scene.
 We know that all car crashes are frightening, but that hit and runs are exceptionally so.
 From our offices in Nashville and Hendersonville, we build strong cases to protect the rights of our clients after they have suffered a serious injury.